Differences between MainBoss Basic and MainBoss

 Only works in 32-bit mode (but will run on 64-bit versions of Windows).

 MainBoss Basic licenses cost less than MainBoss.

 MainBoss Basic is licensed by the "seat"; this means the number of people

 who can be using the software simultaneously.

-MainBoss Advanced accesses its data using Microsoft SQL Server 2005
+MainBoss accesses its data using Microsoft SQL Server 2008 SP1 or later.

 SQL Server comes in a variety of versions in order to provide